sem CLI Reference#

 operations:

-- connect: The
+- connect: the

 connect

-command is used for connecting to an organization for the first time. - context: The
+command is used for connecting to an organization for the first time. - context: the

 context

-command is used for switching organizations. - create: The
+command is used for switching organizations. - create: the

 create

-command is used for creating new resources. - delete: The
+command is used for creating new resources. - delete: the

 delete

-command is used for deleting existing resources. - get: The
+command is used for deleting existing resources. - get: the

 get

-command is used for getting a list of items for an existing type of resource as well as getting analytic information about specific resources. - edit: The
+command is used for getting a list of items for an existing type of resource as well as getting analytic information about specific resources. - edit: the

 edit